aidn3/hypixel-guild-discord-bridge/README.md

 **Note: Only the one person who holds administrate permission can execute command!**
 From In-game: `/msg username /guild party`
 From Discord: `/override /guild party`

+## Webhook
+"Webhooks can send messages to a text channel without having to log in as a bot."
+It is used if the targeted community isn't within the admins' jurisdiction.
+Used to avoid giving any account login information (e.g. password, tokens, etc) or running the cluster in one server.

+### Receive Messages
+To receive messages, you need to
+- Create a **Discord webhook** in the used **guild public chat channel**
+- Register the **webhook id** in `.env` (messages will be filtered otherwise)
+- Give the FULL **webhook id** to the targeted community to send messages through

+### Send Messages
+- Receive the **full webhook url**
+- Register it in `.env` (messages won't be sent over otherwise)

+### Webhook Best Practice
+It is best to exchange both send and receive keys and set up a two-way road for both community.
+`.env` Supports name for each community.
+You can for example exchange both keys and name the connection "Simple".
+`WEBHOOK_simple="receive-id-here,send-url-here"`

 # Installing and Running
 ## Prerequisites